 The Airport Companies jointly and severally covenant with the Council as follows:

-Prior to Commencement of that part of the Development comprising the Eastern Terminal Extension the Airport Companies shall submit to the Council for its written approval details of the form, design and locations of the Historical Information Boards.
+Prior to Occupation of the Eastern Terminal Extension the Airport Companies shall submit to the Council for its written approval details of the form, design and locations of the Historical Information Boards.

-To use reasonable endeavours to obtain the Council's written approval of the Historical Information Boards pursuant to paragraph 1 of this Schedule and subsequently to install the approved Historical Information Boards prior to Occupation of the Eastern Terminal Extension.
+To use reasonable endeavours to obtain the Council's written approval of the Historical Information Boards pursuant to paragraph 1 of this Schedule and subsequently to install the approved Historical Information Boards prior to [Practical Completion of the Dockside Works].

-Not to Occupy or cause or permit the Occupation of the Eastern Terminal Extension unless and until the approved Historical Information Boards have been installed.
+Not to Occupy or cause or permit the Occupation of all of the Dockside Works unless and until the approved Historical Information Boards have been installed.

-During Occupation of the Eastern Terminal Extension the Airport Companies to maintain the Historical Information Boards in a good state of repair and condition and ensure public access to the Historical Information Boards at all times subject to the temporary closure or restriction of such access from time to time for reasons relating to security, emergency, repair and maintenance, construction work, health and safety or preventing public rights of way from being established.
+From the date of their installation and for the duration of the Occupation of the Eastern Terminal Extension the Airport Companies to maintain the Historical Information Boards in a good state of repair and condition and ensure public access to the Historical Information Boards at all times subject to the temporary closure or restriction of such access from time to time for reasons relating to security, emergency, repair and maintenance, construction work, health and safety or preventing public rights of way from being established.

 Nothing in this Part shall require the Airport Companies to incur expenditure on the Heritage Information Boards in excess of £40,000 Index Linked.